Nordix/metal3-dev-tools/wow/github-workflow.md

 `git push -fu origin <topic-branch>`

-### 6. Open a Internal Pull Request
+### 6. Open a Internal Pull Request (Optional)

-When the changes in your branch are completed, a pull request has to be opened on Github.
+When the changes in your branch are completed, a pull request could be opened on Github.
+If you need more input and review from the team, you should probably open the pull request on Nordix.

 Before opening it, **please ensure your branch is up-to-date with `master`** branch and your commits are properly formatted.